racheladaw/habit-tracker-rails-app/spec.md

   - Habit :new is nested under Categories
   - Goal :new is nested under Habits

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)
+  - Validation errors are displayed in red when a user fails to fill out required fields or if there are other validation errors.
+These messages are displayed for every new form.

 Confirm:
 - [ ] The application is pretty DRY